Homeless Public School Students

 - How Children Are Faring

-More than half of all homeless public school students in California were enrolled in Pre-Kindergarten through Grade 5 (52%) in 2014, while 21% were in grades 6-8 and 27% in grades 9-12.
-'Doubling up' with others for nighttime residence was the most common living situation among homeless public school students (86% in 2014).
+Half of all homeless public school students in California were enrolled in Pre-Kindergarten through Grade 5 in 2017-18, while 21% were in Grades 6-8 and 29% in Grades 9-12.
+Sharing housing with friends or relatives ('doubling up') was the most common type of nighttime residence among homeless students statewide (84%).

 - Policy Implications

-According to research and subject experts, policy and program options that could address family and youth homelessness include:
+Policy and program options to address family and youth homelessness include:

-- Unifying assessment practices across county and community-based agencies to identify families at risk of homelessness; providing coordinated housing programs that offer case management and supportive services; offering housing subsidies or cash assistance for mortgage/rent, which can help families either stay in their homes or gain stable housing; and facilitating eviction prevention through housing courts and landlord-tenant mediation (1, 2)
+- Improving the ability of local governments and community agencies to identify families at highest risk for homelessness and to intervene early with coordinated housing programs that offer case management and supportive services, housing subsidies or cash assistance to help families stay in their homes or gain stable housing, and eviction prevention services (1)

 Sources for this narrative: